-Our list is 5 books long, and we recommend that you take the time to read each one of them.
-The ideas in one book will be expanded and supported by those in another.
-In this way, we find that these books work together to build on key concepts.
-This will help you to understand and implement the advice.
+My list includes five books, and I recommend that you read each one.
+The ideas in one book will be expanded and supported by those in another, so I find that these books work together to build on key concepts.
+This will help you understand and implement the advice.

 Best Parenting Books for Toddlers